Women in Zoroastrianism: Purity and menstruation

 Purity is an essential element in the Zoroastrian worldview.
 Zoroastrians believe that they must keep their bodies, minds, and environment pure in order to defeat evil.
 Although they are not fire-worshippers (as often mischaracterized), fire for this reason occupies a central role in Zoroastrianism as a supreme symbol of purity and a representation of divine light and wisdom.
 In the case that a Zoroastrian's state of purity is violated, they have historically been subjected to segregation.
 One major way to compromise purity is to come in contact with dead matter (nasu), for instance through contact with blood or through nocturnal emissions.
 The purity of both men and women can be compromised in this way.
 Male corpse bearers (nasāsālārs) are for instance in a constant state of impurity and as such physically segregated during events and in general social interaction.

 Contact with dead matter presents a greater problem for women than it does for men.
 Women are considered to often be in an impure state since their bodies produce "dead matter" during menstruation and childbirth.
 This means that a Zoroastrian woman only has the opportunity to become "clean" in perpetuity at menopause.
 The notion that menstrual blood is dangerous is common in many religions and cultures.
 Zoroastrianism considers all substances leaving the body to be ritually impure, including hair, nails, skin, feces, saliva, breath, blood, and semen.
 Dead matter is attributed to the demon Nasu.
 Pregnant women are believed to be particularly vulnerable to Nasu and thus encouraged to avoid contact with decomposing or dead matter.
 Some Zoroastrians light a protective divo (a candle or oil lamp) during pregnancies to keep away demons.

-Zoroastrianists has historically considered it to be a woman's moral duty to sequester herself during menstruation so that her touch or glance would not "contaminate".
+Zoroastrianism has historically considered it to be a woman's moral duty to sequester herself during menstruation so that her touch or glance would not "contaminate".
 It is unclear to what degree this practice has ever been implemented.
 In mid-20th century India it was common for Zoroastrian women with menses to live alone in one part of the house, wearing old clothes and using metal utensils.
 Zoroastrian women in Iran at this time typically lived in an outbuilding away from water or fire during menstruation.
 Many Zoroastrians today see such stringent approaches as outdated or irrational.
 Zoroastrian women in Iran and India may still voluntarily isolate themselves after childbirth or during menstruation, and take care to keep distance from fires and avoid touching sacred objects and books.
 Zoroastrian women raised in the diaspora are less likely to observe these kind of restrictions.